-In the lead-up to each Academic Workshop, ITS PCB program staff invite faculty and their regional partners to explore key areas identified at prior workshops in order to bring a well-developed context and action items up for workgroup consideration.
-For the upcoming series of Academic Workshops, the NNTW is actively developing five new areas of engagement:
+In the lead-up to each Academic Workshop, ITS PCB program staff invite faculty and their regional partners to explore key areas identified at prior workshops to bring a well-developed context and list of action items up for workgroup consideration.

 - Expanding ITS Resources for the Classroom: Prioritize the dissemination of tools that advance student skills and interest in ITS learning and competency building, with a focus on the hands-on learning experience as a way to enhance curriculum and support instruction (see current resources).

-- Attracting New & Future Skilled Workers to ITS: Focus on attracting students from under-represented populations to study and work in ITS disciplines.
+- Attracting New & Future Skilled Workers to ITS by Building-out the ITS Career & Academic Pipeline to Secondary Education: Introducing high school students to ITS as a career option and building an understanding of this field into STEM-focused curriculum is another critical step towards building this future workforce.
+Specific approaches are needed to introduce ITS into secondary school settings and to provide students with a bridge to post-secondary opportunities, and it is important to attract students from under-represented populations to study and work in ITS disciplines.
 As with most job sectors, the future of ITS is dependent upon the availability of a large and diverse pool of well-trained and qualified workers.
 Adopting new strategies of engagement, attraction, and support that focus on non-traditional, under-represented populations is a critical step towards building this future workforce.

 - Rural Applications of ITS: Deploying ITS applications within a rural context can expose important differences to that of more formally developed, urbanized regions.
 Understanding those differences and potentials can provide important guidance to higher ed programs within institutions that serve rural regions and Tribal territories.